Skip to main content

 A cold plunge is a short, controlled dunk in cold water (around 50 to 59 degrees Fahrenheit) that triggers a strong nervous-system and metabolic response.
 Research from Dr. Susanna Søberg suggests that about 11 minutes a week, split into 2 to 4 sessions, can support brown fat activity, dopamine, and insulin sensitivity in healthy adults.

-Cold exposure is a small, useful kind of stress called a hormetic stressor (a stressor in low doses that triggers helpful adaptation).
-Using the Søberg Principle (ending your shower with cold), we can support insulin sensitivity and a steadier dopamine baseline.
 You have probably seen the social-media clips of people sitting in ice chests.
 The internet loves the spectacle, but the physiology underneath is real.
-Cold exposure is one of the strongest natural ways to shift dopamine (drive and focus) and to push your body into metabolic flexibility (the ability to switch cleanly between fuels).
-At Fishtown Medicine, we do not view cold exposure as a toughness test.
-We view it as a lever for changing your neurochemistry and your fuel handling.
+Cold exposure is one of the strongest natural ways to change dopamine (drive and focus) and to push your body into metabolic flexibility (the ability to switch clearly between fuels).

 What Does Cold Actually Do to Your Body?